spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-spryker-core-back-office-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes by checking your database:
+Make sure the following changes have been applied in the database:

 | DATABASE ENTITY     | TYPE   | EVENT   |
 |---------------------|--------|---------|